Beta · capped at 1,000 Strava athletes

 The Rundown Score

 A 4×400 rep workout, a Sunday long run, and a weighted ruck aren't graded the same way — so Rundown swaps the metrics it scores based on what you actually did.
-One number out of 100.
-The metrics behind it change to match the session.

 An easy run is about restraint.